Code-Institute-Submissions/travel-tickr/README.md

 - **Plan Future Adventures:** Users seek inspiration and resources to plan their future travel adventures, including destination-specific information, safety guidelines, and packing checklists.

-- **Curate a Personal Bucket List:** Users aspire to create and manage their own bucket list of destinations and travel experiences they wish to explore in the future.
+- **Curate a Personal Bucket List:** Users aspire to create their own bucket list of destinations and travel experiences they wish to explore in the future.

 - **Access a User-Friendly Platform:** Users expect a user-friendly and intuitive platform that is easy to navigate, provides a seamless uploading and sharing experience, and offers search and filter functionalities for finding relevant content.